All Episodes

 He said, I feel very strongly about this because I know what torture is.

-Torture's already against the law, and John's proposal doesn't make it any more illegal.
+Torture is already against the law, and John's proposal doesn't make it any more illegal.

-We've already got crimes against these kinds.
+We've already got crimes against these kinds of people.

-Well, you add, well, it's a hate crime, it's a hate growth.
+You add, well, it's a hate crime.

-We're gonna call it a hate crime.
+We're going to call it a hate crime.

 Well, that's what Johnson says this is.

-Torture's already against the law.
+Torture is already against the law.

-McCain's proposal doesn't make it any more illegal.
+McCain's proposal doesn't make it anymore illegal.

 Now, who is Sam Johnson?